-The Netherlands-based nonprofit Mars One, which aims to land four settlers on the Red Planet in 2025, announced today (June 2) that it has signed a deal with Darlow Smithson Productions (DSP), an Endemol-owned company, to film its astronaut selection and training process.
+The Dutch-based nonprofit Mars One, which aims to land four settlers on the Red Planet in 2025, announced Monday that it has signed a deal with Darlow Smithson Productions, an Endemol-owned company, to film its astronaut selection and training process.

 DSP's production will be seen around the world, with the first installments likely appearing in early 2015, Mars One representatives said.
-More details about the coverage plan will be revealed soon, they added.
+[Images of Mars One's Red Planet Colony Project]

 Mars One hopes the 2025 landing establishes a permanent and growing Red Planet colony, with more settlers arriving every two years thereafter.
 The organization plans to pay its bills primarily by staging a global media event around the settlement effort, from astronaut selection to the colonists' time on Mars.